ArbeitsgruppeTobiasHarks/dynamic-prediction-equilibria/predictor/README.md

 # Prediction Equilibrium for Dynamic Traffic Assignment

 This file descibes how the results in the computational study can be reproduced.
+An additional appendix for detailed proofs of the statements in the paper can be found in [full-paper.pdf](full-paper.pdf).

 ## Getting Started